slimdevl/aws-go-lambda-gateway-pulumi/README.md

-# AWS Golang Lambda With API Gateway and Authorizer
+# AWS Golang Lambda With API Gateway and Authorizer (and CORS)

 This example creates a lambda that does a simple `ToUpper` on the path input of an API request and returns it.